Resource Referral Guide

 Applied Suicide Intervention Skills Training (ASIST)

 ASIST is a two-day course, run by LivingWorks Education providing training to individuals who want to learn about suicide first aid.
 Participation in the full two days is required.
 Watch and discuss videos on suicide intervention, and participate in interactive workshops based on adult learning principles.
-For more information, on ASIST and LivingWorks Education Training, please visit: http://www.livingworks.net/ or contact Katie Bobra at firstname.lastname@example.org.
+For more information, on ASIST and LivingWorks Education Training, please visit livingworks.net or email firstname.lastname@example.org.

 Cost to Internal Participants: TBA